JanzenJohn/CountingBot/README.md

 # Notice
-This bot throws errors at python version 3.6.x .
-Wich runs on ubuntu-minimal as python3.
-Use the command python3.8 instead
+Data cana be carried over from older version as long as they used the data directory to store data